-NAPA prioritized the following for 2020 in addition to the regular investments: Education & Resources, and Development.
+NAPA prioritized the following for 2021 in addition to the regular investments: Education & Resources, and Development.
 We expected to continue our involvement and participation at higher education conferences to increase visibility for NAPA, as well as webinars/resources for our members.
-Though unprecedented in our budget at the start of the year, NAPA also made the decision to invest in a partnership with RAINN.
-Finally, there was a new line item added this year for undergraduate councils and development, though there were no funds utilized for that this year.
+NAPA made the decision to invest in a partnership with RAINN for the second year.
+Finally, there was a line item added this year for undergraduate councils and development again, though there were no funds utilized for that this year.

-2020 Line Budget Operations (Domain name; policy review, etc.) \$828.82 Education & Resources (Higher ed conferences; Webinar development; RAINN partnership) \$6,572.00 Development (Undergraduate council development; Research) \$0.00 Annual Meetings (Strategic Planning meeting; NAPA Annual Meeting) \$5,250.00 Total \$12,650.82
+2021 Line Budget Operations (Domain name; policy review, etc.) \$650.00 Education & Resources (Higher ed conferences; Webinar development; RAINN partnership) \$3,150.00 Development (Undergraduate council development; Research) \$0.00 Annual Meetings (Strategic Planning meeting; NAPA Annual Meeting) \$3,800.00 Total \$7,600.82